Scots property law: Current law

-Under Part 8 the Community Empowerment (Scotland) Act 2015, local authorities must maintain a Register of Common Good Land under section 102 of the 2015 Act and make this register available to the public in person and on the local authorities' website.
+Under part 8 the Community Empowerment (Scotland) Act 2015, local authorities must maintain a Register of Common Good Land under section 102 of the 2015 Act and make this register available to the public in person and on the local authorities' website.
 A new duty to consult with community councils and other interested community groups has also been introduced under section 103 of the 2015 Act where the local authority proposes to:

 (a) disposing of any common good property or (b) changing the use of any common good property.

-Where the local authority does decide to dispose or appropriate alienable common good property, it can apply for an order by the local Sheriff Court or Court of Session confirming its power to do so under section 75 of the Local Government (Scotland) Act 1994.
+Where the local authority does decide to dispose or appropriate alienable common good property, it can apply for an order by the local sheriff court or the Court of Session confirming its power to do so under section 75 of the Local Government (Scotland) Act 1994.
 A recent case on common good land and its disposal or appropriation can be found in Portobello Park Action Group Association v City of Edinburgh Council [2012] CSIH 69.
 In this case, the Inner House of the Court of Session affirmed that the pre-existing fiduciary duties of ownership and management of common good land in burghs continues to apply to local authorities.
 Inhabitants of a local authority area can bring an action against a local authority for encroachment of the public's right to use common good property, as was the case of Grahame v Magistrates of Kirkcaldy 1879 6R 1066.
 A full discussion of common good land by the leading expert on common good property can be found in C. Ferguson, Common Good Law (Avizandum, 2019).